peternara/FLUX.1-Fill-dev-Training-Diffusion/README.md

 # FLUX.1-Fill-dev-Training

 This repository contains the code for training FLUX.1-Fill-dev, a powerful image inpainting model.
+This varient is specifically trained for high-quality background changing and generation in images.
+This model excels at:

+- **Seamless background replacement** for portraits, product photos, and landscapes
+- **Context-aware background generation** that matches the foreground subject
+- **Realistic background transitions** without edge artifacts or color inconsistencies
+- **Diverse background styles** including solid colors, gradients, natural scenes, and interior environments

+The training approach focuses on maintaining foreground subject integrity while completely transforming backgrounds, making it ideal for:

+- Portrait photography enhancement
+- E-commerce product image standardization
+- Real estate virtual staging
+- Social media content creation

+Unlike traditional image matting or background removal tools, FLUX.1-Fill-dev uses advanced diffusion techniques to generate photorealistic backgrounds that complement the subject, ensuring natural lighting, perspective, and shadows.

 ## Setup and Installation